Nuur-ud-Din Mosque

-Nuur-ud-Din Mosque (English: Mosque of the Light of Religion) in Darmstadt, Germany is run by the Ahmadiyya Muslim Community.
+The Nuur-ud-Din Mosque (English: Mosque of the Light of Religion) is a mosque in Darmstadt, in the state of Hesse, Germany.

 The foundation stone was laid in May 2002 and was inaugurated in August 2003 by 5th Caliph of the Messiah, Mirza Masroor Ahmad.
-The mosque is named after 1st Caliph of the Messiah, Hakeem Noor-ud-Din.
+The mosque is named in honour of the 1st Caliph of the Messiah, Hakeem Noor-ud-Din.
+The mosque is administered by the Ahmadiyya Muslim Jamaat Deutschland K.d.ö.R.
+(AMJ).